amaroto/amaroto/README.md

 I full-stack developer began in 2016, and since then, I've navigated the diverse landscapes of front-end and back-end development.

-Fueled by an innate curiosity for technology, I've dedicated myself to mastering an array of programming languages, frameworks, and tools.

-My expertise in seamlessly blending user-centric designs with robust back-end solutions.

-I thrive in collaborative settings, channeling my experience to drive innovation and deliver impactful outcomes across projects.

 ## Skills:
 [![PHP](https://img.shields.io/badge/PHP-999999?style=for-the-badge&logo=php&logoColor=white&labelColor=101010)]()
 </br>